 Since the beginning of stock photography 100 years ago, the cost of stock photos has significantly decreased, especially with the advent of microstock agencies.
 What does that mean for individual purchases, and how much do stock photos cost when bought in bulk?

-Subscription prices vary based on the size, type, duration, and provider of the plan and thus remain the key factor when selecting a subscription.
-Most subscriptions give you a certain number of monthly downloads, while few offer unlimited downloads, in exchange for a flat monthly fee.
+Subscription prices vary based on the plan’s size, type, duration, and provider and thus remain the key factor when selecting a subscription.
+Most subscriptions give you a certain number of monthly downloads, while few offer unlimited downloads in exchange for a flat monthly fee.

 Classic subscriptions cost between $29 and $249 per month or $0.22–$9.99 per photo.
 They usually come in sizes of between 10 and 750 monthly downloads and everything in between, most commonly 25, 50, 100, or 350.

 Subscriptions are also usually available in two durations, monthly and yearly.
 A yearly commitment ensures from 20% to 50% lower prices compared to the monthly, but it also binds you to a 12-month contract.
-Some agencies, like Shutterstock, offer also a prepaid option, which is even cheaper than the yearly.
+Some agencies, like Shutterstock, also offer a prepaid option, which is even cheaper than the yearly one.

-Unlimited subscriptions differ from regular subscriptions in that you get an unlimited number of downloads in exchange for a flat monthly fee.
+Unlimited subscriptions differ from regular subscriptions in that you get unlimited downloads in exchange for a flat monthly fee.
 They cost $15 per month on average, but the price depends on the quality of the service and the total number of photos.

-Canva and Envato Elements provide the most value among all unlimited subscriptions since they have the highest quality images.
-Included in the Canva Pro price is a complete graphic design platform that requires zero experience to get started.
+Canva and Envato Elements provide the most value among all unlimited subscriptions since they have the highest-quality images.
+Included in the Canva Pro price is a complete graphic design platform requiring zero experience.

 We collected all unlimited subscriptions in the following table: